tagtogorg/tagtog-doc/webeditor.md

       <br/>
       <h4>Entity tally</h4>
       <p>The entity tally displays statistics for each entity type in the current document.</p>
       <p>On the top of this section you find a summary with the number entities annotated and the entities not normalized.
 E.g. {% include inline-image.html name="editor-tally-headline.PNG" width="190"%}.
-Below the header, you can find the stadistics for the annotations in the current document:</p>
+Below the header, you can find the statistics for the annotations in the current document:</p>
       <br/>
       {% include image.html name="editor-tally-icons.png" width="600" caption="Entities are classified under Entity types.
 For each type some statistics are displayed: number of entities, manual annotated entities, automatic annotated entities, normalized entities" %}
       <br/>